-One of the girls was upset knowing we were talking about them.
+One of the girls is upset knowing we’re talking about them.

 “?No este normal en El Ay?
 Solamente chesme, perdonne me.”

-All the girls looked disgusted.
-They got up and went back to the disco side.
+All the girls look disgusted.
+They get up and go back to the disco side.

 “So, why are you gay,” Alice asked.
 “You seem to be babe magnets.”